gerdm/toxic-flow-talk/slides.md

 ---

-# Broker - Exchange relationship
+## Broker - Exchange relationship

-Broker is a participant of the exchange
+Broker is a participant of the exchange and uses the exchange to hedge positions

 - dotted line: what the broker cannot see
 - straight lines: what the broker can see